Miiraak/CiscoPacketTracerLoginBypass/README.md

 ## Features
 - **Login Bypass**: Bypass the login prompt.
 - **On/Off**: Simply enable and disable the Bypass.
 - **Admin-Request**: Auto-Elevated demand if not launch as adminsitrator.
+- **User/Computer install**: Handle user/computer installation of packet tracer.

 ### Features in development
 |*Label*|*Desc.*|